openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 - Attestation of trust with the entities of the ecosystem.
 - Issuance and presentation using the cryptografic proof of possession of the Wallet Instance Attestations.
 - Issuance of the Verifiable Credentials.
-- Presentation Authorization requests: the process where a Verifier requests to the Holder the presentation of the Verifiable Credentials.
+- Presentation Request: the process where a Verifier requests to the Holder the presentation of the Verifiable Credentials.
 - Presentation using the cryptografic proof of possession of the Credentials.

 With the aim to ensure a secure interoperability model for all ecosystem participants,